1. Home

 7. Sterilize the loop again in the flame and cool it at the edge of the agar away from the bacteria in the plate that you just streaked.

-8. Rotate the plate about 60 degrees and spread the bacteria from the first streak into a second area using the same motion in step 6.
+8. Rotate the plate about 60 degrees and spread the bacteria from the end of the first streak into a second area using the same motion in step 6.

 9. Sterilize the loop again using the procedure in step 7.

-10. Rotate the plate about 60 degrees and spread the bacteria from the second streak into a new area in the same pattern.
+10. Rotate the plate about 60 degrees and spread the bacteria from the end of the second streak into a new area in the same pattern.

 11. Sterilize the loop again.

-12. Replace the lid and invert the plate.
-Incubate the plate over night at 37 degrees Celsius.
+12. Replace the lid and secure with tape.
+Invert the plate and incubate overnight at 37 degrees Celsius (98.6 degrees Fahrenheit).

-13. You should see bacterial cells growing in streaks and in isolated areas.
+13. You should see bacterial cells growing along the streaks and in isolated areas.

 Tips: